January 17th 2020

-How does niacinamide work?
+How niacinamide works

-On a cellular level, niacinamide proves particularly beneficial due to its ability to strengthen our skin barrier.
+Niacinamide;'s hero benefit, and what make sit so tight for now, is the way it strengthens our skin barrier.
 What does that mean exactly?
-Think of your skin barrier as the first line of defence against environmental aggressors, UV pollution and irritants - a stronger one ultimately means greater resiliency, but as with most things, its fortitude weakens with age.
+Think of your skin barrier as the first line of defence against environmental aggressors, UV, pollution and irritants, but as with most things, it weakens with age.
 “Niacinamide boosts barrier function by increasing ceramide production,” explains Dr Bunting, to aid better water-retention and overall skin structure.
 Ceramides make up 50 per cent of the uppermost layer of the skin and are fatty acids that maintain the skin barrier and retain moisture, keeping the skin hydrated.
 They are critical for an effective skin barrier function.
 So in simple terms, niacinamide is a friend to the skin barrier as it increases the production of ceramides.

 Due to its pretty all-encompassing nature, it’s impressively universal in its appeal.
 “It’s suitable for all ages – from teens through to those with mature skin,” advises Dr Bunting.